pymupdf/PyMuPDF/docs/document.rst

       :type: list

 ..
-NOTE:: For methods that change the structure of a PDF (:meth:`insert_pdf`, :meth:`select`, :meth:`copyPage`, :meth:`delete_page` and others), be aware that objects or properties in your program may have been invalidated or orphaned.
+NOTE:: For methods that change the structure of a PDF (:meth:`insert_pdf`, :meth:`select`, :meth:`copy_page`, :meth:`delete_page` and others), be aware that objects or properties in your program may have been invalidated or orphaned.
 Examples are :ref:`Page` objects and their children (links, annotations, widgets), variables holding old page counts, tables of content and the like.
 Remember to keep such variables up to date or delete orphaned objects.
 Also refer to :ref:`ReferenialIntegrity`.

 :meth:`set_metadata` Example
 -------------------------------